 Gas Industry Co commenced the fourth round of performance audits under the Switching Rules and the Reconciliation Rules in 2020.
-There are currently four audits underway.
-The audit round is expected to continue until 2021.
+Four audits have now been completed and six are currently underway.
+The audit round is expected to continue until the end of 2021.